 3 hours.
-Offered fall and summer.
-Format: online and/or classroom centered.
 This course is designed to help educational leaders understand key ideas central to ongoing research on teaching and learning to establish educational policy and transform educational practice at their institutions.
 The course emphasizes ways in which cultural, social, and organizational contexts influence learning.
 Students will learn to use the clinical supervision model and other tools for supervising and evaluating teacher performance based on best practices.
 The course will examine the leader's role in establishing and maintaining an environment that is conducive to student and adult learning.